HarryZ7G/MCG-Site/public/Research Articles/data-automation.md

 ## Conclusion

-This short introduction to automated analysis of data with Python shows the power and value Python data analysis can bring to your company.</br></br>
+This short introduction to automated analysis of data with Python shows the power and value Python data analysis can bring to your company.

-# Appendix A – Full Code & installation Guide
+## Appendix A – Full Code & installation Guide

-## Full Code
+### Full Code

 ```
 import yfinance as yf